tsids/picoCTF-Writeups/Forensics/Wireshark doo dooo do doo.../Wireshark doo dooo do doo....md

 ![TCP Stream](./tcp_stream.png)

+Switch to stream 5.

+![Stream 5](./stream_5.png)

-Switch to stream 5, and you'll see something that looks like the flag.
+You'll see something that looks like the flag.
 Use rot13 to decode it.

-![Stream 5](./stream_5.png)
+> Gur synt vf cvpbPGS{c33xno00_1_f33_h_qrnqorrs}

 ## Flag